Dog Mode

 Dog Mode sets your smart home to dog-friendly conditions when you leave.
 One tap and the environment shifts — climate, light, video, sound — to keep your dog comfortable and engaged while you’re out.
 When you’re back, one tap puts everything back where it was.

-It works through Google Home’s open APIs.
-Any Matter-compatible device already paired with your Home — thermostats, smart bulbs, TVs, smart speakers — is automatically discoverable.
+It works through Google Home’s SDK and allows control of devices already paired with your Home — thermostats, smart bulbs, TVs, smart speakers and many more.
 There’s no separate hub, no second setup flow.
 If Google Home runs your house, Dog Mode runs your house for your dog.

 How It’s Built